 Jay blinks through the haze and follows the outstretched finger to his own, forgotten plate with a few slices of cold pizza on it.
 “Uh, no, knock yourself out.”

 Next to Jay, Darren pulls on a joint held by Chris and Jay notices then that he has never seen Darren smoke before.
-He wonders if Darren can smoke by himself and, observing Darren’s head jiggle in place and the fingers of his right hand clenching into a fist, Jay comes to the conclusion that he probably can’t.
-With the joint being relatively small and delicate to handle for everyone, especially with large hands like Darren’s, and his disability factored in, it seems impossible.
+He wonders if Darren can smoke by himself and, observing Darren’s head jiggle in place and the fingers of his right hand clenching into a fist, Jay comes to the conclusion that he probably can, but with difficulty.
+With the joint being relatively small and delicate to handle for everyone, especially with large hands like Darren’s, and his disability factored in, it seems almost impossible, though Jay is sure Darren always finds a way.
 It’s the thought of Darren’s hands that makes Jay’s cock twitch again, reminding him of its ever-present longing, that apparently can’t even be fully suppressed by weed.
 Imperceptibly, Jay wiggles on his chair, trying to find a position in which his pants feel less tight.
 Thankfully he doesn’t have to suffer for long.

 “I’m heading out.”
 Darren’s voice is so low, probably Jay is the only person hearing it.
 Maybe the only one who was intended to hear.